Plastic seems to be everywhere. It’s in tubs, wraps, and a host of bags and bottles used to store food and drink.

 Here are the plastics best avoided:

-Products such as polyester fabric, beer, juices, mouthwash, and microwavable plastics are the most used of this plastic-type.
+Polyester fabric, beer, juices, mouthwash, and microwavable plastics are the most used plastic-type.

 Plastic #1 contains polyethylene terephthalate (PET, PETE, or polyester), considered dangerous to human bodies.

-Polyethylene terephthalate, or PET, is known to leach phthalates and antimony trioxide.
+Polyethylene terephthalate, or PET, leach phthalates, and antimony trioxide.

 These pose a significant threat to anybody’s health, whether human or pet.

-While phthalates are disruptors of the endocrine system, antimony is a significant contributor to cancer development, skin problems, and fertility issues.
+While phthalates disrupt the endocrine system, antimony contributes to cancer development, skin problems, and fertility issues.

 #3 plastics contain lots of phthalates.
 They are strong and elastic.
-Toys, containers, shampoo and squeeze bottles, oil jars, shower curtains, and more contain PVC.
+Toys, containers, shampoo, squeeze bottles, oil jars, shower curtains, and more contain PVC.